Skip to main content

 Too many watch connectionsCheck number of owns(), watches() callsShare watches with a shared reflector

-Too many API calls in reconcilerCheck HTTP request count in tracing spansLeverage Store cache, parallelize with try_join!
+Too many API calls in reconcilerCheck HTTP request count in tracing spansLeverage Store cache; batch where possible

 Details: Optimization — Reconciler optimization, Optimization — API server load